Amanda Pelkey: International play

 In January 2011, Pelkey played for Team USA in the IIHF Women's World U18 Championships, winning a gold medal.
 She'd also won a gold in the tournament with Team USA in 2009 at age 16.
 She tied for first in scoring in the 2011 tournament, with ten points (four goals and six assists) in five games.
 She followed that up with a silver medal with Team USA in 2012.

 Pelkey also played in two IIHF World Women's Championships, winning gold with Team USA in 2016 and 2017, and was named to Team USA's 2018 Winter Olympics roster where she helped them win gold.

 PWHL

 Pelkey played for the Boston Fleet (formerly PWHL Boston) of the PWHL.
 In the league's inaugural season, she played in 23 regular season games, recording 1 goal and 1 assist.
 In the playoffs, she played in all 8 games for the team, recording 2 goals and 1 assist as the team went on to lose 3-2 in the Walter Cup finals to the Minnesota Frost.

 Personal life

 Pelkey married two-time Olympic ice hockey medalist Venla Hovi in August 2023.
-They welcomed their first child, Leevi Romeo Pelkey on September 10, 2024.
+They welcomed their first child on September 10, 2024.